 WPAC 138A | 305-348-2636 | firstname.lastname@example.org

-Chris Goslin received his Master’s Degree from New York University and has also worked as an Instructor, Director, Producer, Stage Manager, and Designer over the course of the last 20 years.
-Previous to working in FIU’s Theatre Department he worked professionally in Washington, DC and New York City as a stage manager and lighting/scenic designer.
-Chris has also held the position of Managing Director from 2009 to 2011 for First Foot Theatre Productions, a not-for-profit theatre company in New York City that developed new works.
-Chris has also served as the Technical Director at California State University-Monterey, Miami Dade College-Kendall, and at Miami Lakes Educational Center.
-He is proud to have been a part of over 100 theatrical productions at the professional, university, and secondary levels.
+Chris Goslin received his Master’s Degree from New York University and has worked as a Technical Director, Designer, Instructor, Producer, and Stage Manager over the course of the last 20 years.
+He is currently the Technical Director for Florida International University’s Department of Theatre.
+A few of his previous credits include Technical Director for California State University’s Summer Arts Program, Miami-Dade College, and for the Charlottesville Opera.
+He has held previous positions such as the Prop Master at the Pennsylvania Shakespeare Festival, Stage Manager at the NYC Fringe Festival, and served as the Managing Director for First Foot Theatre Productions, a not-for-profit theatre company in New York City that developed new works through workshops and performances.
+He is proud to have been a part of over 120 theatrical productions at the professional, university, and secondary levels.

 Instructor of Scenic Design

 WPAC 135A | 305-348-1684 | email@example.com